zalando/skipper/docs/reference/filters.md

 This ratelimit is calculated across all skipper peers and the same rate limit group.
 The first parameter is a string to select the same ratelimit group across one or more routes.
 The rate limit group allows the given number of requests by client.
-The definition of the same client is based on data of the http header and can be changed with an optional fourth parameter.
-If the fourth parameter is set skipper will use the HTTP header defined by this to put the request in the same client bucket, else the X-Forwarded-For Header will be used.
+The client identity is derived from the value of the `X-Forwarded-For` header or client IP address and can be changed with an optional fourth parameter.
+The optional fourth parameter may specify comma-separated list of header names.
+Skipper will join header values to obtain client identity.
+If identity value is empty (i.e. when all header values are empty or missing) then ratelimit does not apply.

 You need to run skipper with command line flags `-enable-swarm` and `-enable-ratelimits`.
 See also our [cluster ratelimit tutorial](../tutorials/ratelimit.md#cluster-ratelimit)